BEAT-Organization/IT-Training/javascript_session.md

 ## How to use Objects

-We can access object properties using `.` after the object name and as objects are `immutable` so we can change these properties we can add new more properties after the object is created
+We can access object properties using `.` after the object name and as objects are `mutable` so we can change these properties we can add new more properties after the object is created

 ```javascript